chocolatey/choco-wiki/How To Parse PackageParameters Argument.md

   # Let's assume that the input string is something like this, and we will use a Regular Expression to parse the values
   # /Port:81 /Edition:LicenseKey /AdditionalTools

-  # Now, we can use the $env:chocolateyPackageParameters inside the Chocolatey package
+  # Now we can use the $env:chocolateyPackageParameters inside the Chocolatey package
   $packageParameters = $env:chocolateyPackageParameters;

   # Default the values